The Adventures of Mark Twain (1985 film): Release

 Despite the film's successful showings to various adult audiences during test screenings, Atlantic Releasing chose to release the film as part of their children's matinee label, Clubhouse Pictures.
 Producer Hugh Tirrell attempted to avoid this fate for the film by making a deal with Atlantic to do a test run of the film as a feature in his home town of Buffalo, New York for a week.
-While Tirrell did what he could to promote the film including screening the film for Mark Twain scholars at the University at Buffalo as well as promoting the film on TV and radio interviews, but without support from Atlantic who did little to distance the film from the Clubhouse label, the movie's feature run failed and the movie would play out as a matinee.
+While Tirrell did what he could to promote the film, including screening the film for Mark Twain scholars at the University at Buffalo and promoting the film on TV and radio interviews, albeit without support from Atlantic, which did little to distance the film from the Clubhouse label, the movie's feature run failed and the movie played out as a matinee.

 Reception and legacy

 On Rotten Tomatoes it has a score of 80% based on reviews from five critics, with an average rating of 8/10.

 On Common Sense Media it has 3/5 stars.

-Animation critic Charles Solomon listed it as one of the best animated films of the 1980s a year after the film's release and calling it Vinton's most mature work.
+Animation critic Charles Solomon listed it as one of the best animated films of the 1980s a year after the film's release, calling it Vinton's most mature work.